landelare/landelare.github.io/_posts/2022-07-16-unity-starter-pack.md

 accounting for the months "lost" on porting and having to learn new tools, it was still worth it.
 (Obviously the project was not near shipping, YMMV.)

-# UE4 or UE5?
+# Which version?

+Unless you have a project going already, UE4 can be essentially considered dead.
+There is a `4.27-plus` branch where it's kept on life support (mostly bumping version numbers of packages/APIs so that you can still ship to mobile app stores).

+Some platforms (mainly Quest for VR) offer their own engine forks that you might want to consider.

+The license has changed with 5.4.
+For non-game purposes, you might want to opt for 5.3 and use the old payment structure, patching any bugs that you encounter yourself to avoid having to accept the new license (although, chances are that you're exempt if you're reading this).

-As of writing, 5.3 is the latest stable version.
+Assuming none of the above applies to you, generally you should be using the latest non-preview version.
 There is no TECH/LTS split in Unreal.
-Versions with "preview" in their names are just that, betas, anything else numbered is stable (generally, more stable than a Unity LTS version, and you can apply your own fixes on top of the engine's source if needed).
+Any numbered version not marked preview is stable (generally, more stable than a Unity LTS version).

 The system requirements for UE4 and UE5 are the same, but UE5 defaults to higher fidelity settings out of the box.